KIAS-Amplitudes/Quantum-Magnusian/README.md

 The notebook “Users.nb” has two main functions. \
 a.
 Retrieve the Murua coefficient of a given graph. \
 b.
-Illustrate how the Murua formula works for a given graph. \ Examples are given in Chapter 4.
-Readers are encouraged to play with more examples. \
+Illustrate how the Murua formula works for a given graph. \ Examples are given in Chapter 4 of the notebook. \
  \
 A known Issue. \
-Banana loops may not be correctly displayed if you are using Mathematica version lower than 12.1. \
+Banana loops may not be correctly displayed if you are using Mathematica version lower than 12.1.